 - Select Settings.

-- Hold the Volume Down key to enable Labs where experimental features are presented.
+- Hold the Volume Down key to enable Labs with experimental features.

 - Toggle Off the ”Allow weather in search bar” feature.